 The QR Code consists of black modules arranged in a square pattern on a white background.
 The information encoded can be text, URL, or other data.
-Its components include: quiet zone, finder patterns, alignment pattern, timing pattern, version information, data cells and error correction.
+Its components include: a quiet zone, finder patterns, alignment pattern, timing pattern, version information, data cells, and error correction.

 Originally used in the automotive industry to track automobile parts, the QR Code has now become nearly commonplace in consumer marketing.
 Directing consumers to a brand Website with a single scan and offering product loyalty rewards and coupons in exchange for gathering analytics it's seductive to consumers looking for product knowledge.
 In addition to consumer marketing, it's utilized for product and time tracking, item identification, and document management.

-The Cognex Mobile Barcode Scanner SDK supports QR Code detection, enabling developers to gather relevant workflow and application data.
+The Cognex Mobile Barcode SDK supports QR Code detection, enabling developers to gather relevant workflow and application data into their own barcode scanning apps.
 You can download the SDK for free by registering on the Cognex Mobile Barcode Developer Network.
 Packaged with the consumer product barcodes of EAN, UPC, PDF417, and GS1 Databar, the SDK Consumer Developer License (CDL) lets you deliver a powerful retail experience quickly and easily.
 In addition, the Barcode Scanner SDK supports a broad range of symbologies to meet your growing development needs.